mlr-org/mlr3temporal/attic/data_backend_forecasting.md

 1. one or more time-series
 2. time-series can be equi-distant or  not
-3. time-series can be measured at equivalent grids.
+3. time-series can be measured at equivalent grids (or not).

 Example: